FM's comment on crypto brings relief to industry

-New Delhi, March 15 (IANS) With Union Finance Minister Nirmala Sitharaman saying that all windows on cryptocurrencies will not be closed down, industry stakeholders on Monday said that a positive move at this point can unleash a host of opportunities for the country.
+New Delhi: With Union Finance Minister Nirmala Sitharaman saying that all windows on cryptocurrencies will not be closed down, industry stakeholders on Monday said that a positive move at this point can unleash a host of opportunities for the country.

 Her comments at an India Today conclave last week came amid speculation that the government may ban cryptocurrencies in the country.